 In conclusion on this segment, we are a long way from the days when old guard Southern Democrats controlled the state.
 The Democratic Party realignment began with the mix of civil rights, anti-war protests and women’s rights in the 1970s, while the old guard moved over to the Republican Party.
 Jesse Helms was in the forefront of that shift that first reflected itself in national and Presidential elections.
 By 2010, enough of that old guard had moved over to convert North Carolina to a Republican majority in state and local elections.
 It has involved quite a bit of backsliding on basic civil and voting rights, even on integration in the schools.

 Looking to the future, we can hope that a new realignment is on its way.
-Growing Hispanic and Asian populations are adding to the diversity of the population – not only in North Carolina but with important ramifications in North Carolina.
-And while the state is still 71% White, there is enough progressivism among Whites, at least in the urban areas, to align with African Americans, Asian-Americans and Hispanic-Americans to make it a competitive state once again.
+Growing Hispanic and Asian populations are adding to the diversity of the population – not only in North Carolina but nonetheless with important ramifications in North Carolina.
+And while the state is still 71% white, there is enough progressivism among whites, at least in the urban areas, to align with the majority of African Americans, Asian-Americans and Hispanic-Americans to make it a competitive state once again.
 One has to wonder if it will ever get to a point where racial identity won’t matter, but we can’t realistically expect to get there without achieving an end to all of the social and economic inequities, and especially those that are based on race, that still exist in American society.